-- 8.5.1a Add or drop within the first 10 working days of the semester - O Students may add/drop course(s) within the first 10 working days of the semester/trimester without any administrative consequence.
+- 8.5.1a Add or drop within the first 10 working days of the semester - Students may add/drop course(s) within the first 10 working days of the semester/trimester without any administrative consequence.
 No instructor signature is required.
 However, the university encourages students to meet with the instructor or academic advisor to evaluate whether dropping a course is the best course of action

-8.5.2b Add or drop AFTER the first 10 working days and BEFORE the last 10 working days of the semester (Late add/drop)
+• 8.5.2b Add or drop AFTER the first 10 working days and BEFORE the last 10 working days of the semester (Late add/drop)

-- O A late fee will be charged for a late add/drop. - A late add/drop requires the acceptance and signature of the professor teaching the course. - A late drop will appear on transcripts as a "W".
-In addition, the student will need to retake the course.

-• 8.5.3c Dropping a class within the last 10 working days of the semester
+- A late fee will be charged for a late add/drop. - A late add/drop requires the acceptance and signature of the professor teaching the course as well as the Director of Academic Programs. - A late drop will appear on transcripts as a "W".
+In addition, the student will need to retake the course. - 8.5.3c Dropping a class within the last 10 working days of the semester